Abelian Duality for Generalised Maxwell Theories: Fourier Duality for Polynomial Observables

 \subsection{Wilson and `t Hooft Operators}

-In this section we'll give a concrete example of observables that admit canonical duals in generalised Maxwell theories, corresponding to familiar observables in the usual Maxwell theory, i.e. the case $p=2$.
-For Wilson and 't Hooft operators in dimension 4 specifically, the behaviour under abelian duality is discussed in a paper of Kapustin and Tikhonov \cite{KT}.
+In this section we'll give a concrete example of observables that admit canonical duals in generalized Maxwell theories, corresponding to familiar observables in the usual Maxwell theory, i.e. the case $p=2$.
+For Wilson and 't Hooft operators in dimensions 3 and 4 specifically, the behaviour under abelian duality is discussed in a paper of Kapustin and Tikhonov \cite{KapustinTikhonov}.

 Wilson and 't Hooft operators can be defined classically in Yang-Mills theory with any compact gauge group $G$, just as functionals on the space of fields (from which we will -- for an abelian gauge group -- construct classical and quantum observables).
 So let $X$, for the moment, be a Riemannian 4-manifold. \begin{definition} Let $\rho$ be an irreducible representation of $G$.
 The \emph{Wilson operator} $W_{\gamma,\rho}$ around an oriented loop $\gamma$ in $X$ is the functional on the space of connections on principal $G$-bundles sending a connection $A$ to